You can learn more about MAA student support by selecting an option from the menu or the links below.

 General application to Awards and Admissions for funding in the fall and spring automatically includes an application for all bursaries, including those sponsored by the MAA.

-Elective Transportation grants of $250.00 are available to 4th year medical students to help pay for transportation costs for travel to clinical electives.
+Elective Travel Grants of $250.00 are available to 4th year medical students to help defray travel costs for clinical electives.

-Please contact the MAA to receive access to an online an application form.
+Please contact the MAA to receive access to an online an application.

 - Electives must be two weeks or more in duration

-The Medical Alumni Association, and the Drs.
-Kurdyak, Rowe, and Witus Funds, Undergraduate International Health Selective Travel Grants
+The Medical Alumni Association Undergraduate International Health Selective Travel Grants

-Undergraduate International Health Selective Travel Grants are available to fourth year clinical clerks from the Faculty of Medicine, University of Toronto.
-This grant is for those interested in participating in a clinical elective in the developing world for four to seven weeks.
+Each year the Medical Alumni Association funds Undergraduate International Health Selective Travel Grants for U of T 4th year medical students.
+These grants are for those interested in participating in a clinical elective in the developing world for four to seven weeks.
 It is expected that the trainee will gain extraordinary clinical, surgical and/or laboratory experience which is not available in Canada.

 The Medical Alumni Association and the Dr. Elva May Rowe Fund, International Health CREMS Undergraduate Summer Research Scholarships